cloudoperators/greenhouse/docs/user-guides/plugin/plugin-tests.md

 helm upgrade <Release name> <chart-path>
 ```

-- After the Helm installation or upgrade is successful, Run the tests against a test Kubernetes cluster (for example, Minikube or Kind) by executing the following command.
+- After the Helm installation or upgrade is successful, run the tests against the same test Kubernetes cluster by executing the following command.

 ```yaml
 helm test <Release name>